Cyber Security for Business in 2023

 Understanding Cyber Security Awareness in Bangladesh

-Updated on 26th April 2023: Cybersecurity is a crucial aspect of our modern digital world.
+Cybersecurity is a crucial aspect of our modern digital world.
 The growing use of technology and the internet has heightened the risk of cyber-attacks for individuals, businesses, and governments.
 Cyber security is designed to protect against unauthorized access, theft, or damage to digital information and devices.
 In this episode, we will find out why Cyber Security Awareness in Bangladesh is important.

 Types of cyber-attacks, commonly happen on your devices:

-• Malware: Malicious software, such as viruses and Trojans, that can damage or steal information from a computer or network.
+Malware: Malicious software, such as viruses and Trojans, that can damage or steal information from a computer or network.
 Example: A person receives an email that appears to be from their bank, asking them to click on a link to update their account information.
 Clicking the link downloads a virus that infects the computer and steals sensitive information.

-• Ransomware: A type of malware that encrypts a victim’s files and demands payment in exchange for the decryption key.
+Ransomware: A type of malware that encrypts a victim’s files and demands payment in exchange for the decryption key.
 Example: A business falls victim to a ransomware attack, which results in the encryption of all its sensitive files.
 The attacker demands payment in exchange for the decryption key, forcing businesses to decide on paying or losing data access.

-• DDoS (Distributed Denial of Service) Attacks: A type of cyber attack that involves overwhelming a website or network with traffic, making it inaccessible to users.
+DDoS (Distributed Denial of Service) Attacks: A type of cyber attack that involves overwhelming a website or network with traffic, making it inaccessible to users.
 Example: A DDoS attack targeted a political organization, overwhelming its website with traffic and rendering it inaccessible to visitors.
-The attack is meant to disrupt the organization’s operations and prevent them from communicating its message to the public.
+The attack is meant to disrupt the organization’s operations and prevent it from communicating its message to the public.

 “Cyber security is the protection of internet-connected systems, including hardware, software, and data, from attack, damage, or unauthorized access.”